jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But only if we click a new philosophy can we usher in the era of mass-collaboration ourselves.

 https://www.youtube.com/watch?v=A25EUhZGBws

-_This is another clip from the movie [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film)).
+_This is another clip from the movie The Big Short.
 This "solid gold a**hole" is a modern-day antagonist.
 You're not supposed to understand the rationale of CDOs that makes him super-wealthy; because there is none.
-Like the divine rights of nobility, it's just the justification of a self-important hero._
+Like the divine rights of nobility, it's just the justification of a self-important hero.
+Credit: [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film))._

-# ACT THREE
+# Act Three

 ## Evolution Yea or Nea